opacam/Cohen3/README.rst

    * - `:question:`
      - YamjStore
      -
-   * - `:heavy_multiplication_x:`
+   * - `:fire:`
      - YouTubeStore
-     - *Google moved to new api...backend should be rewrite with new api in mind*
+     - *Moved to `misc/deprecated/backends` because Google moved to new api... backend should be rewrite with new api in mind*

 Notes: